 Develop generic terms of reference (ToRs) to systematize country and field support.

 Be a port of call for country support.
-Technical advice and support to the field will be done in conjunction with country teams communicating requests from IASC and UNDG members and observers and facilitate peer-to-peer support among country teams.
+Technical advice and support to the field will be done in conjunction with country teams communicating requests from IASC and UNDG members and observers and facilitate peer-to-peer support among country teams and at all times should be under the coordination of the RC/HC.
 This will ensure that RC/HCs have an identified entry point for formulating support requests on behalf of the country teams that will be shared with IASC TT and UNDG SDSP RG members for further follow-up.
 The TT will rely on individual TT and UNDG members to contribute their expertise for support missions and other relevant means to advance this work in a coherent fashion, including the support for the development of a pool of experts, whether undertaken bilaterally or collectively.

 To deliver on the above, it is suggested the lifespan of the TT is extended to December 2018.